 The vast majority of cases in the United States are litigated in state courts and Los Angeles County Superior Court is the largest state court in the nation by volume.
 Lex Machina’s Legal Analytics for Los Angeles County Superior Court provides valuable data-driven insights and trends into the unique characteristics of this important state court.

-- Searching by judge, law firm, attorney name or party
+- Analyzing the record of a specific judge, law firm, attorney, or party

-- Timing analytics, trial resolutions, trial damages and trial rulings
+- Reviewing previous trial resolutions, trial damages, and trial rulings for case strategy

 - Keyword searching within docket entry text and downloaded documents

 - Viewing analytics across all state courts or in one particular court

 - Court-specific filters such as case types and case tags